What are payroll expenses? A complete guide for businesses

 Payroll expenses for independent contractors

-A worker’s classification determines how your business handles tax withholdings for them.
-If the worker is an employee, you’re responsible for the payroll expenses above.
-In contrast, independent contractors are responsible for their own tax withholdings and don’t receive benefits from the business, so your only payroll expense is the contractor’s gross wages.
+In contrast, independent contractors are responsible for their own tax withholdings and don’t receive benefits from the business.
+Here, your only payroll expense is the contractor’s gross wages.

 How to calculate payroll expenses in 5 steps

-2. Calculate gross pay
+Step 2: Calculate gross pay

 Begin your calculation with your employees’ gross wages, excluding all withholdings.
 Your payroll period will determine how much of an employee’s wages you pay on each payroll date.

-3. Calculate net pay
+Step 3: Calculate withholdings and net pay

 Making payroll tax journal entries